 Great news, your young person is getting involved in something really important and leading the way for Waste Nothing Schools!

-You have five challenges to complete, these are best done as a family.
-We want to see what you’ve all been doing so just fill in each page and hand it back to the teacher by the date provided by your school.
+We give each child a Waste Nothing Schools Challenge booklet with five challenges to complete.
+It’s more fun and easier to complete these as a family and great to get the whole household involved.
+We want to see everything you’ve done on the challenges, so fill in each page and be sure to hand it back to the teacher by the date set by your school.

-Why not explain to your friends and family why dropping litter is bad, read about the impact litter has on not only wildlife but our pets in our Litter Hurts campaign.
+Be an advocate, explain to your friends and family why dropping litter is bad.
+You can read about the impact litter has, not only on wildlife, but our pets in our Litter Hurts campaign.

 Make sure you show us what you’ve been up to via social.
 We love to see what students have managed to make and do with the challenges and it’s great to see everyone getting involved!